tejstead/rpad-cogs/README.md

 * Some cogs will have cross dependencies on each other.
 Check the command prompt that Miru is running from if you encounter any errors.
 * Common dependencies include:
     * rpadutils
-    * padguide2
+    * dadguide
     * padinfo
 * Note that when you edit cogs with dependencies, you might need to do multiple reloads.
-For example, if updating padguide2, you will need to reload padinfo as well.
+For example, if updating dadguide, you will need to reload padinfo as well.
 * After you have done all of this, restart the bot again.
 Hopefully by now `^id ` should work!

 ## Other